Jude95/SwipeBackHelper/README_en.md

         .setClosePercent(0.8f)//close activity when swipe over this
-        .setSwipeRelateEnable(false)//if should move together with the following Activity .setSwipeRelateOffset(500)//the Offset of following Activity when setSwipeRelateEnable(true) .addListener(new SwipeListener() {
+        .setSwipeRelateEnable(false)//if should move together with the following Activity .setSwipeRelateOffset(500)//the Offset of following Activity when setSwipeRelateEnable(true) .setDisallowInterceptTouchEvent(true)//your view can hand the events first.default false;
+        .addListener(new SwipeListener() {

             @Override